elgrons/GratShiftSaveApi.Solution/README.md

 POST https://grat-shift-save-api.azurewebsites.net/api/login
 ```

-## Registration, and Login with JWT-based Authentication
+## Registration, Login, and JWT Authentication

 ### Registration
 - To register a user in Postman the following structure is required for the POST request: